 Wine and Food Essentials

-Despite a relaxed, convivial atmosphere at dinner class starts at 9:00 am sharp, and there is no nonsense about that fact.
+Despite a relaxed, convivial atmosphere at dinner class starts at 9:00 am sharp, and it is no-nonsense about that fact.
 Clive Barlow, a Master of Wine, and his fellow instructor Nick Dumergue, with their resumes fully drenched by the wine trade, have taught the Extreme Wine Experience for eight years running.
 The course material follows the Wine Education and Spirits Trust (WSET) Level 2 syllabus, the same information offered in classes around the world.
-However, the WSET program offered at la Verrière is supplemented by Chêne Bleu’s tailored course content, information that General Manager Nicole Rolet feels is essential to truly cracking the wine code.
+However, the WSET program offered at la Verrière is supplemented by Chêne Bleu’s tailored course content, information that General Manager Nicole Rolet feels is essential to truly crack the wine code.

 Wine is a Family Business